aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppsm-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLAM in Android via Java or Online App" h2="Export PPSM file to XLAM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Slide Master (PPSM) file format is used to store presentation slides in Microsoft PowerPoint.
+It is a binary file format that is not compatible with other applications.
+Therefore, if you want to open and edit the PPSM file in other applications, you need to convert it to a compatible format such as XLAM.

+<h2>How Aspose.Total helps for ppsm to xlam conversion</h2>

-You can easily convert PPSM file to XLAM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPSM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLAM.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables you to easily convert PPSM file to XLAM in your Android applications.
+It provides two APIs, Aspose.Slides for Android via Java and Aspose.Cells for Android via Java, which can be used to export PPSM file to HTML and then convert HTML to XLAM respectively.

+The process of converting PPSM file to XLAM involves two steps.
+In the first step, you can use Aspose.Slides for Android via Java to export PPSM file to HTML.
+This API provides a wide range of features such as support for various file formats, ability to create, edit and convert presentations, and more.

+In the second step, you can use Aspose.Cells for Android via Java to convert HTML to XLAM.
+This API provides features such as support for various file formats, ability to create, edit and convert spreadsheets, and more.

+Once the conversion is complete, you can open and edit the XLAM file in other applications.
+Aspose.Total for Android via Java makes it easy to convert PPSM file to XLAM in your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}